 Mass Secret Grave In Eastern Mexico Could Be Country's Largest, Official Says

-Bodies are still being recovered from a clandestine grave in Veracruz, Mexico — but a local prosecutor says it's destined to become the largest in the country.
+Bodies are still being recovered from a clandestine grave in Mexico's Veracruz state that a local prosecutor says could turn out to be the largest in the country.
 Jorge Winckler Ortiz, the state attorney general of Veracruz, says that at one large site, 250 skulls have been found, with more excavation to be done.

 Winckler says the bodies are those of people murdered by gangs, with the complicity of the government.
 He added that officials had also deceived families who asked for help in identifying whether their missing loved ones might be in the graves.